 Was in consideration for the part of Lester Burnham in American Beauty (1999) but Kevin Spacey, who went on to win a Best Actor Oscar for his performance, was cast instead.

 He and his country rock band, Kevin Costner and Modern West played a concert at the Romania Film Festival on October 03, 2009 in the city of Arad.

 He was awarded a Star on the Hollywood Walk of Fame at 6801 Hollywood Boulevard in Hollywood, California on August 11, 2003.

 Has founded with his brother Dan, the Costner Industries Nevada Corporation (CINC) in Carson City.
 This company product a Liquid-Liquid Centrifugal Separator using clean-up the oil in the Gulf of Mexico.

-Friend of John J. Coinman.
+Friends with John J. Coinman.
 Uses John's songs in his movies.